StarkGoku10/Multiview-Structure-From-Motion/README.md

 3. **Point Cloud(`.ply`):**

-    - Point cloud is saved in directory `/Datasets/<DatasetName.ply>`.
+    - Point cloud will be saved in directory `/Datasets/<DatasetName.ply>`.
-    - Contains the 3D points plus per=point color(in ASCII or binary).
+    - Contains the 3D points plus per-point color(in ASCII or binary).

 4. **Pose Array:**

-    - A CSV file is stored in `/Results Array/<DatasetName>_pose_array.csv` wih all the camera parameters.
+    - A CSV file genereated will stored in `/Results Array/<DatasetName>_pose_array.csv` with all the camera parameters.

 ---